microsoft/BizApps-ISV-Engagement/README.md

 Dynamics 365 is a set of intelligent Business Applications that help customers accelerate digital transformation across Sales, Marketing, Service, Finance, Operations, and Talent.
 Leverage this Github repository to avail technical information and resources pertaining to Dynamics 365.

 # BizApps ISV Engagement Team:
-BizApps ISV Engagement Team would help ISVs, SIs, Partners to Envision/Develop/Build/Publish apps in [AppSource](https://appsource.microsoft.com/en-US/) using Dynamics 365 & Power Platform publish.
+BizApps ISV Engagement Team would help ISVs, SIs, Partners to Envision/Develop/Build/Publish apps in [AppSource](https://appsource.microsoft.com/en-US/) using Dynamics 365 & Power Platform.

 In this repository, We would be providing step by step technical solutions (Sample Code, Hands-on-labs, decks) for various features of Dynamics 365 and Power Platform.